 Bigfork has four fully certified drinking water operators.
 Operator certification requires ongoing training to assure stringent water quality standards are maintained.
-The District Manager is Julie Spencer who has been with the district for 21 years and has been a certified water operator for 20 years.
-In Operations Sergio Lopez, John Inabnit and Bob Hand have been with the district for 5 years and have been certified water operators for 4 years.
-The District has one operator in training, Tyler Hantz, who has been with the District for 2 years.
+The District Manager is Julie Spencer who has been with the district for 22 years and has been a certified water operator for 21 years.
+In Operations Sergio Lopez, John Inabnit and Bob Hand have been with the district for 6 years and have been certified water operators for 5 years, Tyler Hantz, who has been with the District for 3 years.